Contributory aged parent visa

 Cost

 The Parent visa (subclass 143) has a cost of AUD48,365, and there is an additional charge for each family member included in the application.
-The payment for this visa is divided into two instalments.
+The payment for this visa is divided into two installments.
 The first instalment is paid at the time of application, while the second instalment is paid upon request from the immigration authorities.

 In addition to the visa fees, applicants may also incur other costs such as health checks, police certificates, and biometrics for each applicant.
 These additional costs should be factored into your overall budget when planning your visa application.